 We’ve been providing NPS surveys within our users’ native apps for quite a while now, but we’ve not yet taken the time to explain just why we think they work so well.
 Essentially it comes down to surveying at the right time in the right place, which is why our users get response rates of 30% and more.

-We’ve been offering surveys in iOS and Android apps for a long time, but we haven’t taken the time to talk about some of the advantages it brings, and that’s what we’re going to do now.
+We’ve been offering surveys in iOS and Android apps for a long time, but we haven’t taken the time to talk about some of the advantages it brings, among other best practices for NPS implementation.

 Higher Response Rates

 Some might call this a no-brainer, the more you ask, the more responses you’ll get, right?
 We don’t actually think it’s that simple.

 Our users regularly get response rates of 30% and more, but it’s not because they’re bombarding their customers with surveys, it’s about asking in the right place, at the right time.
 This can mean blacklisting certain pages on your site, setting up e-mail reminders, and, of course, asking users inside your mobile app.

 If you simply increase the number of surveys you’re sending, let’s say you go with e-mail, you’re unlikely to see a corresponding increase in answers.
 When people choose not to give feedback there’s normally a reason, even if it’s a small or insignificant one.
 If you don’t change the circumstances, their decision is also unlikely to change.

 You might have some users who only access your web app when they have complex and demanding work to do, making them more likely to dismiss surveys they see there.
 However, checking in on their phone may well be something they do without nearly the same degree of focus, making them more likely to take a minute and give you their feedback.

 “In the Moment” Feedback

 Another great benefit that comes from asking questions in-app is the immediacy of the responses you often get.
 Though e-mail surveys can elicit considered and rounded responses, there’s no better way to identify a pain point than in the moment itself.